TSR, Inc.: Final years: Financial trouble and sale (1995–1997)

 By 1996, TSR was experiencing numerous problems, as outlined by various historians of the company.
 Shannon Appelcline wrote: "Distributors were going out of business.
 TSR had unbalanced their AD&D game through a series of lucrative supplements that ultimately hurt the long-time viability of the game.
-Meanwhile, they had developed so many settings—many of them popular and well-received—that they were both cannibalizing their only sales and discouraging players from picking up settings that might be gone in a few years.
+Meanwhile, they had developed so many settings—many of them popular and well received—that they were both cannibalizing their only sales and discouraging players from picking up settings that might be gone in a few years.
 They may have been cannibalizing their own sales through excessive production of books or supplements too."
 Ben Riggs agreed that TSR was factionalizing the AD&D audience by continually releasing competing new settings (Forgotten Realms, Al-Qadim, Dragonlance, Planescape, Dark Sun, Birthright, Karameikos, etc.), a strategy intended to lure in new customers, but that actually divided its own core customers.
 TSR's products essentially competed with themselves, requiring more development effort to reach the same number of total customers.
 Ryan Dancey and Lisa Stevens, who examined TSR's finances for Wizards of the Coast, found that many of the AD&D settings products were never profitable, and more worryingly never could have been profitable—the cost of production was simply too high compared to the price they sold for.
 David M. Ewalt writes that Spellfire and Dragon Dice "were both expensive to produce, and neither sold very well".

 Another factor that hobbled TSR in the long-term was a financial arrangement known as "factoring."
 Factoring worked like this: TSR first arranged contracts with retailers in the hobby trade (gaming stores, comics stores, and so on) to preorder their products and offered a discounted rate for contracts signed in January.
 TSR then took these contracts to investment banks, and was advanced money immediately by the banks, with the banks to be paid off from the eventual sales of the product.
 This financial innovation allowed TSR to be essentially "paid in advance", less fees from the banks and from discounts given to suppliers, which worked out to keeping about 82% of the revenue.
 Getting all of the money in January allowed TSR to budget with more certainty and potentially fund projects with a long lead time immediately, rather than waiting on sales.
-Other than the direct cost of losing 18 pennies on every dollar of revenue, factoring had the other downside of not being flexible to changing market conditions, however, as TSR was essentially locked into its budgeting from January.
+Other than the direct cost of losing 18 pennies on every dollar of revenue, factoring had the other downside of not being flexible to changing market conditions, as TSR was essentially locked into its budgeting from January.
 It was partially why Spellfire was made on a tiny budget, as TSR was attempting to take on a new initiative in the middle of the year, and led to a fiasco with its Advanced Dungeons & Dragons CD-ROM Core Rules product where a preorder arrangement with Babbage's was continued despite Babbage's becoming financially insolvent.